Tenbury Railway: Early proposals

 The Shrewsbury and Hereford Railway opened its standard gauge line throughout on 6 December 1852.
 It had a station at Woofferton, and Tenbury Wells was a little over five miles distant.
 It became evident that communities directly served by a railway prospered, and those not so connected declined, and business interests in Tenbury realised that their town was at a disadvantage.

 William Norris was a local man and his energies were directed at this stage into getting a branch line to Tenbury built.
+Plans were drawn up and deposited in October 1858 under the title of 'Woofferton and Tenbury Railway' (the 'Woofferton' prefix quickly being dropped).
 A Parliamentary Bill for a branch line from Woofferton to Tenbury went to the 1859 session.
-Notwithstanding some discussion about whether an extension to Bewdley was immediately desirable, the Tenbury Railway Act obtained the Royal Assent on 21 July 1859.
+Notwithstanding some discussion about whether an extension to Bewdley was immediately desirable, the Tenbury Railway Act 1859 (22 & 23 Vict. c. xvi) obtained royal assent on 21 July 1859.
 Authorised capital was £30,000, of which the Shrewsbury and Hereford Railway might subscribe £5,000.
 The S&HR assisted by selling lands, including the defunct Leominster Canal, and much of the Tenbury Railway route used some of the alignment of the canal.

 During the construction period, further negotiations with the Shrewsbury and Hereford Railway took place, resulting in the larger company agreeing to work the line for £500 per annum plus 40% of the balance of receipts.